ocornut/imgui/docs/FAQ.md

 slider->BindData<float>(&m_MyValue);
 parent->Add(slider);
 ```
-This is only meant to give you a intuitive feeling of the main differences, but pros & cons goes deeper than that.
+This is only meant to give you a intuitive feeling of the main differences, but pros & cons go deeper than that.

 Some of those properties are typically associated to the umbrella term "IMGUI", but the term has no simple and well-agreed definition.
-There are many erroneous statements and misunderstanding with what IMGUI means.
-It is partly caused by the fact that most popular IMGUI implementations (including Dear ImGui) have originated from game industry needs and have targetted very specific use cases, causing people to conflate IMGUI properties with what a specific library does.
+There are many erroneous statements and misunderstandings with what IMGUI means.
+It is partly caused by the fact that most popular IMGUI implementations (including Dear ImGui) have originated from game industry needs and have targeted specific use cases, causing people to conflate IMGUI properties with what a specific library does.
 However, it is perfectly possible to implement an IMGUI library that would have very different properties than e.g. Dear ImGui.
 My take on defining what an IMGUI is:

 **IMGUI refers to the API: literally the interface between the application and the UI system.**
-- An IMGUI API favor the application code owning its data and being the single source of truth for it.
+- An IMGUI API favors the application code owning its data and being the single source of truth for it.
 - An IMGUI API tries to minimize the application having to retain/manage data related to the UI system.
 - An IMGUI API tries to minimize the UI system having to retain/manage data related to the application.
 - Synchronization between application data and UI data is natural and less error-prone.